nikesh47/KodeKloud/README.md

-# Task Management Web Application
+# Task Management Web Application - Vibe Coded using Cursor AI

 A simple and secure task management web application built with Flask and SQLite3.
 This application provides user authentication, task CRUD operations, and filtering capabilities.